grkworks/firebase-js-sdk/docs-devsite/ai.webgroundingchunk.md

 ## WebGroundingChunk.uri

-The URI of the reference.
-Always contains the `vertexaisearch` subdomain, for example; `https://vertexaisearch.cloud.google.com/grounding-api-redirect/AWhgh4y9L4oeNGWCat...`<!-- -->.
+The URI of the retrieved web page.
+This URI is a Google-hosted proxy to the original source and typically contains the `vertexaisearch` subdomain (e.g., `https://vertexaisearch.cloud.google.com/grounding-api-redirect/AWhgh4y9L4oeNGWCat...`<!-- -->.

-The URI remains accessible for 30 days after the grounding result is generated.
+This proxied URI remains accessible for 30 days after the grounding result is generated.

 <b>Signature:</b>